 Full transparency on how we evaluate and rank Egyptian stocks.

 The Fouda Score is a quantitative rating from 0 to 100 that evaluates each stock listed on the Egyptian Exchange.
-It combines 5 technical factors into a single actionable number, updated daily after each trading session.
+It combines weighted technical factors into a single actionable number, plus an observational microstructure factor that we track separately while it remains in calibration.
+The score is updated daily after each trading session.
 The model is purely technical — it does not factor in fundamental data like earnings or P/E ratios.

 Measures alignment with key moving averages (20, 50, 200 day).
 A stock trading above all three MAs with the shorter above the longer scores highest.
 This captures the direction and strength of the stock's overall trend.